Pan American-Grace Airways: First Scheduled Services

 Pan American and W. R. Grace's new operating entity, Peruvian Airways Corporation, purchased its first aircraft on August 1, 1928.
 The new airliner, a Fairchild P-1 monoplane, featured a cabin for four passengers and was powered by a Wright Whirlwind engine with an output of 220 horsepower.
 Five weeks later on September 13, 1928, the new Fairchild P-1 inaugurated the first scheduled commercial flight along the West Coast of South America, with a nonstop flight from Lima, Peru, to Talara, Peru, carrying both passengers and mail.

-The little Fairchild carried just a few letters and a full load of four passengers on the inaugural flight, which departed from a race track in Lima.
+The little Fairchild carried just a few letters and a full load of four passengers on the inaugural flight, which departed from a racetrack in Lima.
 Upon arrival in Talara, the legend-making airliner landed at an "airport" in Talara that was a soccer field.
 In spite of these drawbacks, Pan American Grace Airways first flight had been successfully completed without incident.